threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`replicant_reach_for_object`**

-Instruct a Replicant to start to reach for a target object.
+Tell the Replicant to start to reach for a target object.
 The Replicant will try to reach for the nearest empty object attached to the target.
 If there aren't any empty objects, the Replicant will reach for the nearest bounds position.

+- <font style="color:green">**Replicant motion motion**: This tells the Replicant to begin a motion.
+The Replicant will continue the motion per communicate() call until the motion is complete.</font>

 ```python
 {"$type": "replicant_reach_for_object", "object_id": 1, "duration": 0.125, "arm": "left", "id": 1}